Lakshyasaharan5/parallel-bucket-visualizer/README.md

 ## TODO

-- Fix delay in animation and LEDs toggling.
+- <del>Fix delay in animation and LEDs toggling.</del>
-- Keep the submit button disabled until everything is done
+- <del>Keep the submit button disabled until everything is done</del>
-- Make the flow robust so it doesn't break when someone clicks so many things at once
+- <del>Make the flow robust so it doesn't break when someone clicks so many things at once</del>
-- Check fronted portability on another laptop
+- <del>Check fronted portability on another laptop</del>
-~~